domantasjurkus/resdiary/README.md

 Recursive repos would be insane but also kind of fun but from a "proper software development methods" perspective I'd just suggest killing the teamproject repo and clone the GitHub repo into the VM.

-###Outside of lab access to VM / TRAC / Jenkins
+###Outside of lab access to VM / Trac / Jenkins
 Fire up the terminal and enter:
 ```
 ssh -L 8000:130.209.251.67:80 -L 8080:130.209.251.67:8080 <yourGUID>@sibu.dcs.gla.ac.uk
 ```
-- To access the TRAC page visit http://localhost:8000/projects/myproject/
+- To access the Trac page visit http://localhost:8000/projects/myproject/
 - To access the VM just sign in as you do on the lab machines.
 - To access Jenkins go to http://localhost:8080/